Vladimir Putin: Middle East and Africa

 On 11 September 2013, The New York Times published an op-ed by Putin urging caution against US intervention in Syria and criticizing American exceptionalism.
 Putin subsequently helped to arrange for the destruction of Syria's chemical weapons.
 In 2015, he took a stronger pro-Assad stance and mobilized military support for the regime.
-Some analysts have summarized Putin as being allied with Shiites and Alawites in the Middle East.
+Some analysts have summarized Putin as being allied with Shias and Alawites in the Middle East.
+Putin ordered Russian intervention to support his ally, Assad, to undermine the U.S.-led international order.
+As a result, Russia increased its influence in the Eastern Mediterranean by strengthening its control over the Tartus Naval Base and becoming an operator of the Khmeimim Air Base.

 In 2017, Putin dispatched Russian PMCs to back the Touadéra regime in the Central African Republic Civil War, gaining a permanent military presence in return.
+The first Russia-Africa Summit was held in October 2019 in Sochi, Russia, co-hosted by Putin and Egyptian president Abdel Fattah el-Sisi.
+The meeting was attended by 43 heads of state and government from African countries.

 In October 2019, Putin visited the United Arab Emirates, where six agreements were struck with Abu Dhabi Crown Prince Mohammed bin Zayed.
 One of them included shared investments between Russian sovereign wealth fund and the Emirati investment fund Mubadala.
-The two nations signed deals worth over $1.3bn, in energy, health and advance technology sectors.

-On 22 October 2021, Putin highlighted the "unique bond" between Russia and Israel during a meeting with Israeli Prime Minister Naftali Bennett.
+The two nations signed deals worth over $1.3bn in the energy, health, and advanced technology sectors.
+On 22 October 2021, Putin highlighted the "unique bond" between Russia and Israel during a meeting with Israeli prime minister Naftali Bennett.